captn3m0/eteled/README.md

 - It cannot stop watchers from receiving notifications or replying to them via email.
 So, the comments may be visible for a small time (~2 minutes) before they are deleted.

 ##Development
-In case your development machine is not on the internet (thus cannot receive a webjhook), get an account on [PageKite](https://pagekite.net/) and tunnel all requests to the port at which your sinatra app is running (default=9393).
-Get your own pagekite domain and use it as `pagekite.py 9393 kite_name.pagekite.me`.
+In case your development machine is not on the internet (thus cannot receive a webjhook), use [ngrok](https://ngrok.com/) and tunnel all requests to the port at which your sinatra app is running (default=9393/5000).
+You can use the following three variables in a file called `.env` to change the configuration options:
+1. `OAUTH_TOKEN` - Required.
+Generate from github settings.
+2. `JSONBLOB_URL` - Required.
+A valid JSONBlob.com blob URL (Something like `http://jsonblob.com/api/jsonBlob/:hash`)
+3. `OCTOKIT_API_ENDPOINT` - Optional.
+Use this to test eteled against a GitHub enterprise or developer setup.
+I use it to proxy all eteled requests in development through `runscope.net`, an excellent tool to debug API Requests.

 ##Licence
 Licenced under the MIT Licence.